Azure/azure-quickstart-templates/ibm-cloud-pak-for-data/README.md

 * Specify the resource group or create new using the given option

+* Select the location

+* Use the default values for artifacts location, SAS token and Location.

 * Select 'new' network if you wish to deploy on a new network or you may deploy on an 'existing' network.
 In case of 'existing' network, make sure the new resources are also in the same region.